Generative Bayesian Inference with GANs: Adversarial Bayes

-\begin{lemma}{\citep[Lemma 2.1]{zhou2022deep}} Let $(X, \theta)$ be a random pair taking values in $\mX\times \Theta$ with a joint distribution $\pi(X,\theta)$.
-Then, for any given $d\geq 1$, there exists a random vector $Z\sim \pi_Z = N(0, I_{d})$ and a Borel-measurable function $g^*: \R^{d}\times \mX \to \Theta$ such that $Z$ is independent of $X$ and $(X, \theta) = (X, g^*(Z, X))$ almost surely. \end{lemma} The premise of conditional GANs rests in the fact that matching two joint distributions, while fixing a marginal distribution, is equivalent to matching conditional distributions.
+The premise of conditional GANs rests in the fact that matching two joint distributions, while fixing a marginal distribution, is equivalent to matching conditional distributions.
 This implies that $g^*(Z, X)$, given $X$, is indeed distributed according to $\pi(\theta\C X)$.
 The question remains how to find the oracle mapping $g^*$ in practice.
-Using the Jensen-Shannon divergence \eqref{eq:JS} for comparing the joint distributions $\pi(X,\theta)$ and $\pi_g(X,\theta)$, the oracle mapping $g^*$ emerges at the equilibrium of a minimax game.
+In the Wasserstein cGAN, the minimax game is characterized as